kyleoneill/EducationalMarkdowns/eve-online/exploration.md

 ## Staying Safe
 Exploration is dangerous.
 Exploration ships are valuable, easy to kill, and often contain expensive loot.
 That makes them a large target.

+### Positioning
+When you warp into a system do not sit on the warp gate or wormhole while you scan.
+It is best practice to make a temporary safe bookmark, but warping to a random planet/moon is generally good enough unless you have identified another player in system.

+### Safe Bookmark
+A "Safe" is a special kind of bookmark.
+A safe can be made by creating a bookmarp while you are in mid warp.
+A "True safe" is made by creating a safe, warping to it, and then creating a second safe using the first one as a starting location.
+A safe bookmark allows you to warp to a completely random spot in a system which nobody else can reach unless they have your bookmark or scan you down while you are at your safe.
+It is important to note that enemies can still scan you down if they have combat scanner probes and warp directly to you.
+Because of this, it is extremely important to still check d-scan while at a safe to see if any probes appear.

 ### Local Chat
 When exploring in low and null security space, you should keep local chat open.
 Be on guard if there are people you do not know in local chat.
-If somebody appears who has a red box next to their name, they are in a corporation we have identified as an enemy and are likely pirates and you should hide or leave immediately.
+If anybody in the local chat has a red box next to their name then they are in a corporation we have identified as an enemy and are likely pirates, you should hide or leave immediately.

 ### D-Scan
 The directional scanner is your best friend while exploring.
 The "V" key is the shortcut to d-scan, and you should be hitting it every 1-2 seconds if you